 De Quervain’s tenosynovitis occurs when the tendons around the base of the thumb are irritated, inflamed or constricted.
-The word “tenosynovitis” refers to swelling of the tendon sheath.
-Thickening of the tendon sheath that covers two of the tendons responsible for moving the thumb can cause pain and tenderness along the thumb side of the wrist.
-Patients who have De Quervain’s Tenosynovitis often experience pain when lifting the thumb, forming a fist, grasping or gripping things, or when turning the wrist.
+Changes of the tendon sheath that covers two of the tendons responsible for moving the thumb can cause pain and tenderness along the thumb side of the wrist.
+This often occurs when lifting the thumb, forming a fist, grasping, gripping things or when turning the wrist.

 - Difficulty and pain moving your thumb and wrist when doing activities that involve grasping or pinching.

 - A “sticking” or “stop-and-go” sensation in your thumb when trying to move it.

-De Quervain’s Tenosynovitis can often be detected by Finkelstein’s test, which requires the patient to clasp the affected hand in a fist, with the thumb enclosed; then moving the wrist down, in the direction of the little finger.
+De Quervain’s Tenosynovitis can be detected by making a fist then moving the wrist down in the direction of the little finger.